 We make our findings available to legislators and these agencies so that policy-makers can base their decisions about health and environmental issues on the latest research in the fields of atmospheric chemistry, alternative energy development, air quality and its effects on human health, water resources, and other areas of vital interest.

 Undergraduate and graduate students, postdoctoral fellows, and visiting community college faculty work with AirUCI to carry out our research.
-Along with providing these unique graduate and postdoctoral training opportunities, AirUCI provides continuing professional training and curricular support in both fundamental chemistry and atmospheric sciences to regional high school science teachers (see our Teacher Workshop event).
+Along with providing these unique graduate and postdoctoral training opportunities, AirUCI provides classroom visits, tours of our labs, and curricular support in both fundamental chemistry and atmospheric sciences to regional high school science teachers (see past Teacher Workshop events).

 In addition, we've developed active outreach efforts to community college faculty, to primarily undergraduate institutions of higher learning, and to the community at large.
 Many of these are described in detail on our News page.